RRZE-HPC/likwid/doc/likwid-doxygen.md

 \subsubsection depends Dependencies
 Although we tried to minimize the external dependencies of LIKWID, some advanced tools or only specific tool options require external packages.<BR>
 \ref likwid-perfscope uses the Perl script \a feedGnuplot to forward the real-time data to gnuplot. \a feedGnuplot is included into LIKWID, but gnuplot itself is not.<BR>
 \ref likwid-agent provided multiple backends to output the periodically measured data.
 The syslog backend requires the shell tool \a logger to be installed.
-The <A HREF="https://oss.oetiker.ch/rrdtool/">RRD</A> backend requires \a rrdtool and the GMetric backend the \gmetric tool, part of the <A HREF="http://ganglia.sourceforge.net/">Ganglia Monitoring System</A>.<BR>
+The <A HREF="https://oss.oetiker.ch/rrdtool/">RRD</A> backend requires \a rrdtool and the GMetric backend the \a gmetric tool, part of the <A HREF="http://ganglia.sourceforge.net/">Ganglia Monitoring System</A>.<BR>
 In order to create the HTML documentation of LIKWID, the toold \a doxygen is required.
+*/

+/*! \page C-markerAPI-code Marker API in a C/C++ application
+\include C-markerAPI.c
+*/

+/*! \page F-markerAPI-code Marker API in a Fortran90 application
+\include F-markerAPI.F90
+*/

+/*! \page C-likwidAPI-code LIKWID API in a C/C++ application
+\include C-likwidAPI.c
+*/
+/*! \page Lua-likwidAPI-code LIKWID API in a Lua application
+\include Lua-likwidAPI.lua
 */